 That will disable iCloud Photo Library altogether.
 You have 30 days after clicking the button to download your photos, after which your photographs will be deleted from iCloud.

-If you want to free up space used by the Photos app on your Mac, as well as in iCloud, CleanMyMac X can help.
-It has a special utility designed for removing files you don’t need.
-Here’s how to use it.
+If you want to free up space used by the Photos app on your Mac, as well as in iCloud, CleanMyMac can help.
+It comes with a smart My Clutter feature that can find similar and duplicate images.
+Here’s how to use it:

 How to turn off iCloud completely on a Mac